 PLAN YOUR TRIP

 Looking for more information to plan your adventure?
 Bike East Multnomah County offers thoughtful brochures detailing the region’s best rides, complete with spots to eat, explore and stay.
 Options include a family-friendly spin past lakes and wetlands and an 84-mile (135 km) Columbia River Gorge tour.
-Learn more at bikeemc.com/ride and find brochures at Portland’s River City Bicycles and Velo Cult and Gresham Bicycle Center.
+Learn more at bikeemc.com/ride and find brochures at Portland’s River City Bicycles and Gresham Bicycle Center.

 Bike East Multnomah County also offers a list of Gresham’s most bike-friendly businesses.
 They are all happy to offer water, bathrooms, snacks and even bike repair tools to traveling cyclists.